Who we are

 Chief Executive: Dr Julian Elder

-Scion head office is located in Rotorua, with a staff of around 300.
+Scion head office is located in Rotorua, with a staff of around 320.
 A second office is located in Riccarton, Christchurch with around 30 staff, interns and students.
-Small teams of specialised staff are also located in Wellington and Dunedin.
+A small team of specialised staff are also located in Wellington.